Dentists near Indianapolis IN Help Patients Choose the Best Mouthwash

 What to Do if You have Bad Breath

 First, it’s important to know what causes bad breath.
 Bad breath is caused by bacteria present inside your mouth.
 The number of bacteria located in the mouth will vary from person to person and therefore, causes varying degrees of bad breath in different people.
 In most cases, the use of non-alcoholic mouthwash should be enough to freshen your breath, however, in you’re using mouthwash and have yet to see any improvement, there are over the counter mouthwashes that are specifically designed to fight bad breath.

 Prone to Cavities?

-If you are told you are prone to getting cavities, there is a mouthwash for you too.
+If you're told you are prone to getting cavities, there's a mouthwash for you too.
 There are many mouthwash's that contain fluoride.
 Fluoride works by re-mineralizing the surface of a tooth.
 This works even if small cavities have started to form and can prevent them from getting any worse.

 However, this type of mouthwash should only be used once a day and is only meant for those above the age of six.
 Also, try not to eat or drink for half an hour after using this mouthwash to maximize the benefits from the rinse.

 All the above options contain chemical compounds and if you’re against using these types of products, you can still try a more natural approach such as saline.
 Saline is super easy to make and only uses two ingredients.
 Mix together warm water and salt and simply rinse your mouth with it.
 The mixture will soothe irritated gums and can reduce signs of gingivitis.

 It’s important to remember that using mouthwash can be an important part of your oral health routine.
 It can help to reduce early signs of gingivitis and in the end, will help improve overall oral health.

 Looking for amazing dentists near Indianapolis, IN?
 Call Meridian Dentistry today at (317) 926-5467 to schedule an appointment!